 - 12.6 Academic staff members shall be granted library privileges and an email account when their appointment letter is issued and shall retain these services for at least four months after their employment ends.
-For members whose appointments have not yet commenced or have already ended, the timing and extent of library privileges may be constrained by legal agreements between the University of Regina Library and its service providers. - 12.7 Where an appointment is made with responsibilities in more than one academic unit, the academic staff member shall be informed in writing, at the time of the appointment, regarding the procedures to be used under Article 17 for Performance Review.
-A copy of the procedures shall be provided to the Faculty Association along with the appointment letter. - 12.8 Letters of appointment for all sessionals shall indicate the conditions for compensation of the academic staff member should the course in question be cancelled.

-For courses offered through the Centre for Continuing Education, sessionals shall be compensated if the course is cancelled less than fifteen days prior to the start of the semester.
+For members whose appointments have not yet commenced or have already ended, the timing and extent of library privileges may be constrained by legal agreements between the University of Regina Library and its service providers. - Where an appointment is made with responsibilities in more than one academic unit, the academic staff member shall be informed in writing, at the time of the appointment, regarding the procedures to be used under Article 17 for Performance Review.
+A copy of the procedures shall be provided to the Faculty Association along with the appointment letter. - 12.8 Letters of appointment for all sessionals shall indicate the conditions for compensation of the academic staff member should the course in question be cancelled. - 12.8.1 For courses offered through the Centre for Continuing Education, sessionals shall be compensated for course cancellations as follows: - Certificate courses, UR XCelerated courses and face-to-face courses offered in Regional Colleges: if the course is cancelled in less than fifteen days prior to the start of class. - For all other courses: if the course is cancelled less than fifteen days prior to the start of the semester.

 Compensation shall consist of a cash payment equal to one-third of the stipend indicated in the original letter of appointment.

-For all other courses offered by the University, sessionals shall be compensated if the course is cancelled less than one month prior to the start of the semester.
-Compensation shall consist of a cash payment equal to one-quarter of the stipend indicated in the original letter of appointment.

-If the credit course is cancelled after the start of the semester, the sessional shall receive one-quarter of the stipend plus the proportion of the stipend corresponding to the proportion of classroom contact hours completed.
+- 12.8.2 For all other courses offered by the University, sessionals shall be compensated if the course is cancelled less than one month prior to the start of the semester.
+Compensation shall consist of a cash payment equal to one-quarter of the stipend indicated in the original letter of appointment. - 12.8.3 If the credit course is cancelled after the start of the semester, the sessional shall receive one-quarter of the stipend plus the proportion of the stipend corresponding to the proportion of classroom contact hours completed.
 Where no classroom contact hours are stipulated, the University shall consult with the Faculty Association to determine appropriate compensation.